Jean-Pierre Le Ridant

-Jean-Pierre Le Ridant (4 February 1948) is a French politician and administrative framework.
+Jean-Pierre Le Ridant (born February 4, 1948) is a French politician and administrative framework.

 He is member of the Union for a Popular Movement party.
 He served as deputy of the 1st constituency of Loire-Atlantique from 2002 to 2007.
 He was beaten in his turn by François de Rugy, Green candidate supported by the PS on June 19, 2007.
 Jean-Pierre Le Ridant also elected deputy of the XIIe legislatures.

 Biography

 Jean-Pierre Le Ridant was born in Riaillé, France on 1948.
 He was part of the Union for a Popular Movement group.